 And the chase has been fascinating to watch.

-But it’s not just about that potential record-tying home run, is it?
-Every blast along the way is a meaningful one, whether it’s 53 (a new career high for him), or 59 (which gave him an American League record for a right-handed hitter), or 61, or 62 (obviously).
+But it’s not just about that potential record-setting home run, is it?
+Every blast along the way has been a meaningful one, whether it was 53 (a new career high for him), or 59 (which gave him an American League record for a right-handed hitter), or 61, or potentially 62 (obviously).

 Which, really, is an interesting thing to think about.
 If you’re planning to see Judge’s home run chase in person, where might you want to be to catch a piece of history?

 We of course can’t know exactly when and where Judge will hit however remaining home runs he’s got in him.
 But we do know exactly where he’ll be, because we’ve got the rest of the schedule.
 We know exactly where he’s homered in the past.
 None of this guarantees where any of his homers might land.
 But looking back might just help you look forward.

 Where does Judge hit his homers in general?